borkdude/blog/posts/markdown-clj-babashka-compatible.md

 now.
 Since it's easy to move between pure babashka, using the bootleg pod or running JVM Clojure, I keep my options open.

-In fact, with a few small tweaks, while writing this blog post, I made this blog run with JVM Clojure.
-Let's compare.
-Recompiling all blog posts, which is needed when code in `render.clj` changes, so we `touch` it:
+After writing the last paragraph, I made this blog's code run with JVM Clojure.
+Let's compare the time for recompiling all blog posts (which is triggered by a change to e.g. `render.clj`):

 ``` shell
 $ touch render.clj